End cheating probe before releasing WASSCE results – WAEC told

-Africa Education Watch (EduWatch) has called on the West African Examinations Council (WAEC) to complete investigations into alleged malpractices in the 2024 West Africa Senior School Certificate Examination before it releases withheld WASSCE results.
+Africa Education Watch (EduWatch) has called on the West African Examinations Council (WAEC) to complete investigations into alleged malpractices in the West African Senior School Certificate Examination before it releases all WASSCE for School results.

-This comes after an Accra High Court dismissed the not-for-money-making organization (WAEC) application for a stay of execution against an earlier order to release the withheld WASSCE for School results on January 30, 2025.
+EduWatch recommendation comes after an Accra High Court dismissed the not-for-profit organisation (WAEC) application for a stay of execution against an earlier order to release the withheld WASSCE for School results on January 30, 2025.

-The Daily Graphic in a report said Justice Ali Baba Abature, during a hearing on February 20, 2025, ruled that the West African Examinations Council failed to provide sufficient justification for withholding the 2024 WASSCE for School results.
+The Daily Graphic, in a report sihghted by Pretertiary.com said Justice Ali Baba Abature, during a hearing on February 20, 2025, ruled that the West African Examinations Council failed to provide sufficient justification for withholding the 2024 WASSCE for School results.

-In an interview, a lawyer for the plaintiffs, Martin Kpebu, threatened to secure a contempt of court order against the Examinations Council if it invites them.
+In an interview, a lawyer for the plaintiffs, Martin Kpebu, threatened to secure a contempt of court order against the West African Examinations Council (WAEC) if it invites them.

 Speaking in an interview monitored by Pretertiary.com, WAEC’s Head of Legal Affairs, Rev. Victor Brew, assured that the withheld results would still be released on February 28, except for those directly involved in the ongoing legal proceedings.